tianli/pxt-muvision/README.md

 # MU Vision Sensor 3

-The [MU Vision Sensor](http://mai.morpx.com/goods.php?id=162) is a sensor module that supports Arduino, Microbit, and other haredware platform that supports UART or I2C communication protocols.
+The [MU Vision Sensor](http://mai.morpx.com/goods.php?id=162) is a sensor module for micro:bit and other hardware platform that support UART or I2C communication protocols.

 ## Basic usage